 The Visitor Center sits astride Fall River Pass and is sort of a halfway house (restrooms, gift shop, coffee shop, etc.) for people traveling Trail Ridge Road, although it’s closer to the park’s west entrance and a bit north of the highest point on the road.
 This camera looks southeast down the Fall River drainage toward Estes Park.

 From this vantage point, visitors can often see elk, sheep, or mountain goats grazing below.
-The snowmelt visible in the meadow will drain ultimately to the Mississippi and Gulf of Mexico.
+The snow visible in the meadow will melt and drain ultimately to the Mississippi River and Gulf of Mexico.

 The original Visitor Center building was constructed in 1936, remodeled in 1938 and expanded in 1965.
 It was renovated in 2000 and 2001.
 The timbers on the building’s roof keep it from being ripped off by high winds.